 You will have to prove you have the funds in place for the deposit and also evidence this for anti-money laundering purposes.
 Try not to move monies around your various accounts too much as it will make evidencing the audit trail more difficult.
 Lenders like to see your savings building up so you’ll need to account for any large credits into your accounts.

 Quite often money for deposits has been gifted by family members.
 These funds need to be evidenced also and the “donor” will need to sign a letter.
 This is to confirm it’s a non-refundable gift, not a loan.

-In terms of affordability, the most important thing is to be able to prove your income.
+In terms of affordability, the most important thing is to be able to prove your income as this will let the Lender know if you are able to keep up with your mortgage payments.
 If you are employed this tends to be by way of your last 3 months’ payslips and most recent P60.
 Lenders can take into account regular overtime, commission, shift allowance and bonus.